jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 and we can use the "self pipe" technique to escape their shackles.
-That got us to the point of a functional way to interrupt our programme flow - but it also necessitated submitting our core application logic to a new event loop, and gave us our first taste of the next problem with signals: non-local behavour.
+That got us to the point of a functional way to interrupt our programme flow - but it also necessitated submitting our core application logic to a new event loop, and gave us our first taste of the next problem with signals: non-local behaviour.
 That'll be the theme of the [next post](TODO).